UKPLab/CARE/docs/source/for_developers/frontend/settings.rst

 Settings
 ========

+CARE supports flexible, dynamic application behavior through a centralized system of configurable settings.
+These settings allow developers and administrators to customize the frontend and backend behavior without hardcoding values or redeploying the application.
+Settings are stored in the database, can be grouped by key namespaces, and support multiple data types.
-CARE supports flexible application behavior through dynamic configuration of settings.
-This section shows how to create a new setting and use it in the frontend.
+This section shows how to define a new setting, what types are supported, and how to use the setting in your Vue components.

 Example: Adding a New Setting
 -----------------------------